 This simple little tip is not obvious for most small business owners.
-Must of us know someone who tends to forget to shut off the lights when leaving the room.
+Most of us know someone who tends to forget to shut off the lights when leaving the room.
 Keep signs next to light switches as a helpful reminder to switch off the lights.
 Even better, consider using motion-activated lights in common areas or hallways that shut off after a certain period of time and automatically turn on when someone enters the room.
 Think of several ways to remind your employees to shut off the lights or have the lights turn on automatically.
 Some of these solutions don't require a big investment.

 Upgrade Your Lights

 Speaking of lighting, maybe you should upgrade your lights.
-Incandescent lights being replaced with fluorescent and LED lights.
+Incandescent lights are being replaced with fluorescent and LED lights.
 Meanwhile, UID lights are being used for larger offices since they're a better energy option.
 Even when it comes to fluorescent lights, it may be time to upgrade the fixtures.
 The older versions are less energy efficient.

 When it comes to replacement bulbs, lumens are replacing watts.
 Lumens show you how much light your bulb will deliver.
-Watts, on the other hand, show you how much energy is being used.
+Watts, on the other hand, shows you how much energy is being used.
 Use energy-efficient bulbs that contain the number of lumens that you need to run an energy-efficient office.
 Even exit signs use a lot of energy.
 Upgrade them with LED lights.